Hannah-Beth Jackson: Awards and honors

 Jackson has received "Legislator of the Year" awards from a wide range of organizations, including the Consumer Federation of California, Congress of California Seniors, California League of Conservation Voters, Californians Against Waste, National Organization for Women, and Junior League of California.
 She is the recipient of the California Women Lawyers's annual Fay Stender Award.
 She was named the "state Senator shifting California's workplace culture" by The New York Times.

 Personal life

+Jackson has practiced law in Santa Barbara and Ventura County for 20 years.
+She is Jewish.

 Jackson is married to retired Santa Barbara County Superior Court Judge George Eskin.
 She has a daughter, Jennie, two stepchildren and six grandchildren.